 During earlier period, the labourers usually lived the landowners.
 They used to eat at the master's table and helped him through the year.
 But this practice was disappearing by 1800.
 Labourers were now being paid wages and employed only during harvest season.
 The landowners also cut the wages in order to increase profitability.
 Thus the poor suffered from job insecurity and unstable income.

 During the Napoleonic Wars, prices of foodgrains were high and farmers vigorously expanded production to grab the opportunity.
-This was the time, new threshing machines had come into the market.
+This was the time when new threshing machines had come into the market.
 The farmers began buying those machines, as they feared a shortage in labour.

 Once the Napoleonic Wars ended, thousands of soldiers returned to the villages.
 They were looking for work to survive.
 This was also the time when grain from Europe began coming into England.
 Prices declined as a result and an Agricultural Depression set in.
 The landowners reduced the cultivated area and demanded a ban on imports.
 They also tried to cut the workforce and wages.
 The unemployed poor moved from village to village in search of job.
 This was the situation which gave rise to the Swinging Riots.